 Commodity Vendor Declaration forms are routinely used in the grain supply chain on receipt of grain from a producer or during the transfer of ownership within the trade.
 These forms can include details such as chemical residue status, variety, GM status and quality status of the grain.

-DAWR (Australian Government Department of Agriculture and Water Resources)
+DAFF (Australian Government Department of Agriculture, Fisheries and Forestry)

-Under the Export Control Act 198237, DAWR controls grain exports.
-Plant Export Operations is part of DAWR and is responsible for this task.
+Under the Export Control Act 2020, DAFF regulates grain exports.
+Plant Exports Branch is part of DAFF and is responsible for this task.

 FSANZ (Food Standards Australia New Zealand)